portworx/px-docs/scheduler/kubernetes/snaps-cloud.md

 {% include k8s/stork/stork-prereq.md %}

+**PX Version**

+Group snapshots are supported in upcoming Portworx version 1.4 and above.

 **Configuring cloud secrets**

 To create a cloud snapshost, one needs to setup secrets with Portworx which will get used to connect and authenticate with the configured cloud provider.